Mass experiments

 Kid taking part in The Lady Bird Experiment Photo: Erik Cronberg – VA (Public & Science)

-VA (Public & Science) coordinates these Citizen Science-projects as part of the European science festival, European Researchers’ Night.
+Public & Science Sweden coordinates these Citizen Science-projects as part of the European science festival, European Researchers’ Night.
 Schools from across the whole of Sweden are involved.

 The mass experiments efficiently link education to research, establishing valuable contacts with researchers and giving students insights into research methods and scientific thinking.